Weddings at All Saints' & St. Luke's

 Some fees are set by the Church of England and must be paid.
 Others are set by the PCC and are only payable of they apply to you.

 Please read through the following information carefully and decide what it is you require.
 Once you have decided, please let Jane Jack know as soon as possible.
-We would be grateful if you could ensure that full payment is made by the time of your second meeting with Richard and Jane.
+We would be grateful if you could ensure that full payment is made by the time of your second meeting.

 Bellringers (Cheque made payable to Marcham Bellringers) £90